 People watch a lot of porn online.
 According to NPR, one leading pornography website says people spend 4.5 billion hours there.
 That’s an incredible amount of porn.

 Naturally, there have been multiple studies on the subject of pornography covering everything from mental health, to the impact it can have on young children, to its influence on men’s behavior.
 However, there is little research on the impact of pornography on the stability of long-term relationships.

-A recent study published in the Archives of Sexual Behavior took a look at that very topic, and naturally they found a mixed bag.
+A study published in the Archives of Sexual Behavior took a look at that very topic, and naturally they found a mixed bag.
 Samuel Perry, a sociologist at the University of Oklahoma, authored it.
 The study worked off of an existing body of work on pornography and relationships and looked at couples where one or both partners kept porn use a secret.
 However, it ran into an issue that is common for many sociologists studying the impact of pornography usage: causation vs. correlation.

 There have been many studies that show a correlation between pornography and negative relationships.
 But it’s kind of a chicken or the egg sort of thing.
 Do people in poor relationships turn to pornography?
 Or did watching porn itself contribute to the relationship’s demise?

 According to a recent NPR interview with Perry, “to disentangle correlation from causation…you usually have to conduct an experiment.
 In this case, that would be very hard.
 I mean, you can’t say, I’m going to take 2,000 couples, force half of them to watch porn, while half of them don’t, and then measure which couples stay together.
 That would be unethical.”